 There are seemingly infinite resources available for teachers who search for instructional best practices, behavioral supports, and other aids.
 It is easy for teachers to become overwhelmed as they try to decipher which resources are of high quality.
 School and district administrators must provide support for teachers through targeted professional development that addresses students’ biggest needs.

 That said, school leaders also need to consider teachers’ perspectives as they develop solutions to serve students.

 Teachers express frustration about how student assessments often do not align with the curriculum; this misalignment puts test results into question.
 Also, many leaders prescribe additional assessments without first evaluating existing measures.
-This leads to students taking unneeded extra assessments that overlap in the skills and knowledge measured and reduces the class time teachers can actually dedicate toward instruction.
+This leads to students taking unneeded extra assessments that overlap in the skills.
+Also knowledge measured and reduces the class time teachers can actually dedicate toward instruction.

 Principals must recognize that there is value both in facilitating conversations that allow teachers to share their experiences and opinions, and in directing their schools toward a unified vision of developing student-centered learning.

 Develop a Balanced Approach to Professional Learning | School Leaders Styles

 The Center for Student Achievement Solutions works with principals, district administrators, and state leaders to develop collaborative, results-driven professional development.
 We start by listening to your team’s observations about your school or district’s strengths and opportunities.
 Then we help your leaders use evidence-based practices to create a professional development strategy that addresses your most pressing needs.

 Schedule a free call with one of our consultants to start evaluating your professional development needs now.